 The penetrant is then applied to the surface of the item being tested.
 The penetrant is allowed to soak into any flaws.
 As expected, smaller flaws require a longer penetration time.

 3. Excess Penetrant Removal:

 The excess penetrant is then removed from the surface.
 The removal method is controlled by the type of penetrant used.
-Water-washable or solvent-removable or hydrophilic post-emulsifiable penetrants are the common choices.
-Emulsifiers represent the highest sensitivity level, and chemically interact with the oily penetrant to make it removable with a water spray.
+Water-washable or solvent-removable, or hydrophilic post-emulsifiable penetrants are the common choices.
+Emulsifiers represent the highest sensitivity level, chemically interacting with the oily penetrant, making it removable with a water spray.

 The inspector will use visible light with adequate intensity (100 foot-candles or 1100 lux is typical) for visible dye penetrant.
-Ultraviolet (UV-A) radiation of adequate intensity (1,000 micro-watts per centimeter squared is common), along with low ambient light levels for fluorescent penetrant examinations.
-Inspection of the test surface should take place after 10- to 30-minute development time, depends of product kind.
+Ultraviolet (UV-A) radiation of sufficient intensity (1,000 micro-watts per centimeter squared) and low ambient light levels for fluorescent penetrant examinations are common.
+Inspection of the test surface should take place after 10- to 30-minute development time, depending on the product.
 This time delay allows the blotting action to occur.
 The inspector may observe the sample for indication formation when using visible dye.
-It is also good practice to observe indications as they form because the characteristics of the bleed out are a significant part of interpretation characterization of flaws.
+It is also good practice to observe indications as they form because the characteristics of the bleed-out are a significant part of the interpretation characterization of flaws.

 5. Post Cleaning:

 The test surface is often cleaned after inspection and recording of defects, especially if post-inspection coating processes are scheduled.